Buying a Home In the Denver Metro Area

 When the seller signs our offer, then we are officially “under contract” and a score of events and paperwork begins.

 I strongly recommend you pay for a general home inspection and possibly a sewer scope and a radon-gas test.
 If the inspectors find big-ticket issues, then we will submit an inspection objection and negotiate those items with the seller.
 If you and the seller don’t agree on a resolution, then you can terminate the contract.
+If you and the seller agree to resolve the inspection items, then we continue to the next steps in the process.

 Title proves ownership of something, such as a home or a vehicle.
-Home sellers must convey a “marketable” title to home buyers.
+Home sellers must convey a “marketable” and clean title to home buyers.
 In other words, the home must have no liens or encumbrances on it, such as a mechanic’s lien, an IRS lien, or an HOA lien.
 I will review the title commitment to ensure its marketability.

 If you’re getting a loan to buy a home, then the lender needs proof that you will have adequate homeowner’s insurance, beginning the day you take ownership.
 Simply contact your insurance agent to receive a quote and send the quote to your lender.
 I can refer you to experienced and trustworthy insurance agents if you need one.